Management Consulting vs Investment Banking

 • Monitoring and evaluating the implemented solutions and making adjustments if necessary.

-• Staying up with the latest trends and best practices to provide advanced advice for improving client expectations.
+• Staying up-to-date on the latest trends and best practices to provide advanced advice for improving client expectations.

 Investment Banker Job Description